jiangmy97/AutoWinding_Matlab_Maxwell/README.md

   -	Pole-pair number of the machine (*p*).
   -	Slot number of the machine (*z*).
   -	Coil pitch of the machine (*coil_pitch*).
 0 for auto coil pitch calculation.
 [1, +inf) for manual control.
+  -	Number of one layer conductors (*N*).

 2. Run the .m file.
 The .vbs will generate in the same folder of .m file.
 The slot-star vectogram will be plotted and the slot-phase arrangements will be displayed in the command window. **Close the MATLAB after you have finished this step**.

-3. Open the .aedt file. **Make sure there are no items in “Excitations”**.
+3. Open the .aedt file. **Make sure there are no items in “Excitations”**. **Also make sure that there should be no variable named as "N" in your Maxwell 2D/3D > Design properties.**

 4. Run the script in “Tools > Run script”.
 The excitation will automatically be arranged.